-If no individual holds such a title then the individual having the responsibilities of such office or function shall be a member of the Committee and the CD&A Subcommittee.
+If no individual holds such a title then the individual having the responsibilities of such office or function shall be a member of the Committee and the CD&A Subcom- mittee.

-The Committee and CD&A Subcommittee members, as applicable, are expected to personally represent their business function at all Committee and CD&A Subcommittee member, as applicable, is expected to make himself or herself available for Committee or CD&A Subcommittee meetings.
+The Committee and CD&A Subcommittee members, as applicable, are expected to personally represent their business function at all Committee and CD&A Subcommittee meetings.
+Within reason, each Committee and CD&A Subcommittee member, as applicable, is expected to make himself or herself available for Committee or CD&A Subcommittee meetings.
 In the event of conflicting business and travel commitments that cannot reasonably be modified, the senior finance executive, or his/her applicable alternate, supporting such Committee or CD&A Subcommittee member may be appointed to represent such Committee or CD&A Subcommittee member at a Committee or CD&A Subcommittee meeting, as applicable.
 Standing delegations of authority are not permitted.